evmcnb/quartz/content/Pearls/Obsessive compulsive disorder.md

 ---
 Can be both or either presence of obsessions or compulsions.
 Can cause significant functional impairment and distress

-**Obsession** - unwanted intrusive though, image or urge that repeatedly enters the person's mind.
+**Obsession** - unwanted intrusive thought, image or urge that repeatedly enters the person's mind.

 **Compulsions** - repetitive behaviours or mental acts that the person feels driven to perform